Identifying Causal Effects Using Instrumental Variables from the Auxiliary Dataset: Introduction

-In this paper, we introduce a novel approach for identifying and estimating treatment effects with an instrumental variable from the auxiliary population.
-Unlike conventional two-sample instrumental variable methods, we do not require the simultaneous measurements of instrument and outcome in the primary population.
-Instead, for a specific treatment variable that may be confounded in the primary population, our approach relies on the presence of an auxiliary population that includes a valid instrument and the treatment variable.
-The presence of unobserved confounding and the absence of instrumental variables commonly occur in the primary population, motivating us to utilize the instrumental variables in the auxiliary dataset for identifying causal effects.
+In this paper, we introduce a novel approach for identifying and estimating treatment effects with an instrumental variable from the auxiliary dataset.
+Unlike conventional two-sample instrumental variable methods, we do not require the simultaneous measurements of instrument and outcome in the primary dataset.
+Instead, for a specific treatment variable that may be confounded in the primary dataset, our approach relies on the presence of an auxiliary dataset that includes a valid instrument and the treatment variable.
+The presence of unobserved confounders and the absence of instrumental variables commonly occur in the primary dataset, motivating us to utilize the instrumental variables in the auxiliary dataset for identifying causal effects.
 This supplementary dataset is typically available from various data sources, containing randomized experiments or observational studies.
 Although such ideas are straightforward and practical, but as far as we know it has not appeared in the literature.
 Even within the classical SEM framework, how can we effectively evaluate treatment effects without simultaneous measurements of both instrument and outcome?